 A model example of a hard magic system is the drafting system in the Lightbringer series by Brent Weeks.

-Certain drafters can only draw power from green light, whereas other drafters can only draw power from blue light.
+Some drafters can only draw power from green light, whereas other drafters can only draw power from blue light.

 Drafters are also limited in how much magic they can produce.
 Every use of magic drains a bit of sanity from the drafter.
-The more magic a drafter produces, the closer they creep to hysteria.
+The more magic a drafter creates, the closer they creep to hysteria.

 *If you want to read more about this cutting-edge magic system, check out my review of the Lightbringer series by Brent weeks here!